 Michael J. Glennon comes to this task with unexcelled credentials.
 A professor of international law at Tufts and former legal counsel for the Senate Armed Services Committee, he came face to face on a daily basis with the “Trumanites” he writes about.
-National Security and Double Government is exhaustively researched and documented: notes constitute two-thirds of this deeply disturbing little book.
+National Security and Double Government is exhaustively researched and documented: two-thirds of this deeply disturbing little book consists of notes.

 The more I learn about how politics and government actually work — and I’ve learned a fair amount in my 73 years — the more pessimistic I become about the prospects for democracy in America.
 In some ways, this book is the most worrisome I’ve read over the years, because it implies that there is no reason whatsoever to think that things can ever get better.
 In other words, to borrow a phrase from the Borg on Star Trek, “resistance is futile.”
 That’s a helluva takeaway, isn’t it?